Frequently Asked Questions

 We are rapidly becoming an urban species, and have an expectation of quick convenience and proximity to businesses and services.
 This plan will add a vibrancy to our downtown which has been missing since construction of the pedestrian mall.
 Cars create activity, which increases foot traffic, which adds to dining and people-watching, which then results in more development and growth downtown.
 The project will serve as a catalyst for reinvestment of both business and upper-floor residences.
 The addition of 5G internet service will increase competition for businesses wishing to relocate to available commercial spaces.

-The plan is already attracting new investment, with several buildings on Baltimore Street recently purchased.
+The plan is already attracting new investment, with over 12 new businesses opening in the past two years.
+Four additional new businesses plan to open by the end of 2024.
+Several buildings on Baltimore Street have been recently purchased.
 Plans are underway for renovations of those buildings to house new businesses and residences.

 How are we paying for the project?